microsoft/nxs/apps/vehicle_counting/TROUBLESHOOT.md

 # Troubleshooting

+In order to troubleshoot, you need to access NXS swagger page and the Vehicle Counting App (VCAPP) swagger page.

+To access those two, go to your resource group.
+There should be two Key Vaults
+- One start with "nxs-".
+Inside, go to Secrets, you can find *NxsSwaggerUrl* and the *ApiKey* secrets to use NXS swagger page
+- One start with "nxsapp-".
+Inside, go to Secrets, you can find *AppSwaggerUrl* and the *ApiKey* secrets to use VCAPP swagger page

+# Common Issues

 1. Error: "Request timeout"
 - Description: inference requests are staying in queue for more than 10 secs.
 - Solution: Open NXS swagger page and trigger */api/v2/tasks/backends/scale/gpu* API to add more gpus.
 1 GPU per video is recommended.